1993–2003: 1st Decade in the Machines: Critical reception

-William York, writing for AllMusic, rated the album 3.5/5, commented, “It seems clear that some care was put into this CD so that it doesn't appear carelessly thrown together or incoherent like so many remix albums, which is nice.
+William York, writing for AllMusic, rated the album 3.5/5 and commented: "It seems clear that some care was put into this CD so that it doesn't appear carelessly thrown together or incoherent like so many remix albums, which is nice.
 The album flows well and doesn't contain any outright duds or annoying throwaways.
-On the other hand, it is still just a remix CD, and it will therefore appeal to a limited audience of electronic-era Ulver obsessives and/or die-hard fans of the remix artists.”
+On the other hand, it is still just a remix CD, and it will therefore appeal to a limited audience of electronic-era Ulver obsessives and/or die-hard fans of the remix artists."

-Writing for webzine Chronicles of Chaos, Pedro Azevedo rated the album 4.5/10, commenting, “There is much in this disc that sounds anonymous and devoid both of context and interest.
+Writing for webzine Chronicles of Chaos, Pedro Azevedo rated the album 4.5/10, commenting: "There is much in this disc that sounds anonymous and devoid both of context and interest.
 Even Ulver's own opening track fails to stand out from the collection, but there are still some very good tracks amidst all this, unrelated as they may sound.
-Perhaps the purpose of this collection has been achieved; perhaps some people other than the fourteen authors of these remixes will find considerable interest in the entirety of this disc, instead of less than half of it—but for this listener, this compilation as a whole presents insufficient aesthetic and musical value.”
+Perhaps the purpose of this collection has been achieved; perhaps some people other than the fourteen authors of these remixes will find considerable interest in the entirety of this disc, instead of less than half of it—but for this listener, this compilation as a whole presents insufficient aesthetic and musical value."